 the Respondent’s right to practice law.

 “Receivership” means a receivership created pursuant to Va.
 Code §

 54.1-3900.01 or § 54.1-3936.

-“Reinstatement” means the restoration by this Court of an Attorney’s
+“Reinstatement” means the restoration of a Petitioner or an Attorney’s

 License in the manner provided in this Paragraph.

 “Reinstatement Proceeding” means the proceeding which takes place

 upon the filing of a petition by a former Attorney whose License was previously revoked.

 "RESA" means Chapters 9 (titled “Real Estate Settlements”) and 10